WHAT WILL THE DEGREE COST?

 Canadian graduate students who are not yet in their thesis year of the MA program may apply for the Joseph-Aramand Bombardier Scholarship worth $17,500 through the Social Sciences and Humanities Research Council of Canada (SHRCC).
 Previous recipients from the MA in Biblical Studies and Chrstian Thought program (previously known as the MA in Biblical Studies) include Daniel Hawkins (16-17), Matthew Hama (15-16), Scott Bailey (10-11), Andrew Perrin (08-09; Doctoral Scholarship, 09-10), Ted Erho (06-07), Fred Tappenden (05-06), and Shawn Flynn (04-05).
 For further information visit SSHRC’s website.

 Information on student loan options can be found here.

 International students may qualify for government student loans granted by their home country.
 Students should refer to the foreign school policies for their student loans in their home country.
 Banking institutions in Canada offer student lines of credit to those who have a credit history in Canada.
 Otherwise, it is recommended to research options in their home country.

 For more information regarding student loan options, please contact the Financial Aid Office.

-For more information, please contact Jocelyn Chapman, Program Coordinator for the MA in Biblical Studies and Christian Thought.
+For more information, please contact Jocelyn Chapman, Program Coordinator for the Biblical Studies and Christian Thought Graduate Programs.